yahoo/validatar/README.md

 [![Build Status](https://travis-ci.org/yahoo/validatar.svg?branch=master)](https://travis-ci.org/yahoo/validatar) [![Coverage Status](https://coveralls.io/repos/yahoo/validatar/badge.svg?branch=master)](https://coveralls.io/r/yahoo/validatar?branch=master) [![Download](https://api.bintray.com/packages/yahoo/maven/validatar/images/download.svg)](https://bintray.com/yahoo/maven/validatar/_latestVersion)

 Functional testing framework for Big Data pipelines.
 Currently support querying pipeline results through Hive (HiveServer2) and Pig (PigServer).
+Since a lot of other datasources (e.g. Storm DRPC) support a REST interface, a REST datasource is also supported - you can GET or POST to your endpoint and parse the result into a standard format using some custom Javascript.
+See examples in src/test/resources/rest-tests/sample.yaml.

 Validatar is currently compiled against *Pig-0.14*.
 Running against an older or newer version may result in issues if interfaces have changed.
-These are relatively minor from experience and can be fixed with relatively minor fixes to engine code.
+These are relatively minor from experience and can be fixed with relatively minor fixes to engine code if absolutely needed.

 ## How to build Validatar

-You need maven/JDK to build Validatar.
+You need maven/JDK (1.8.60+ for Nashorn) to build Validatar.

 Run: